danielbodnar/awesome-stars/BY-LANG.md

 ## Rust

+- [LyonSyonII/run](https://github.com/LyonSyonII/run) - Run commands in the languages you love!
 - [Lisprez/so_stupid_search](https://github.com/Lisprez/so_stupid_search) - It's my honor to drive you fucking fire faster, to have more time with your Family and Sunshine.This tool is for those who often want to search for a string Deeply into a directory in Recursive mode,
 - [nickgerace/gfold](https://github.com/nickgerace/gfold) - CLI tool to help keep track of your Git repositories, written in Rust
 - [brocode/fw](https://github.com/brocode/fw) - workspace productivity booster